minnjung/FCAT/README.md

 ```

 ### Training
-To train **MinkLoc3D** network, download and decompress the dataset and generate training pickles as described above.
+To train **FCAT** network, download and decompress the dataset and generate training pickles as described above.
 Edit the configuration file (`config_baseline.txt` or `config_refined.txt`).
 Set `dataset_folder` parameter to the dataset root folder.
-Modify `batch_size_limit` parameter depending on available GPU memory.
-Default limit (=256) requires at least 11GB of GPU RAM.

 To train the network, run: